navatharaagi/AWS-Developer-Tools/README.md

   1) Click on the “down arrow” transition icon between stages
   2) Click “enable”
 4) Retry failed actions
-- If an action fails, the action will look like this:
+- If an action fails:
 2) Troubleshoot and fix the issue
 3) Click on “Retry” OR “Release change” (at the top):
 !
 “Retry” if the error was isolated to that action